-Both the OCAP flow reductions and the gate operations make flows on the Old River less negative (Figure 67).
-Therefore a lower percentage of particles/fish are drawn from Franks Tract and the San

-Joaquin near Old River under these scenarios than the historical scenarios.
-The Old River region shows decreases in the predicted percent entrainment as a result of OCAP flow limitations.
-The predicted percent entrainment is decreased further as a result of the optimized gate operations.
-Both Middle River and Old River serve as transport corridors to the "far" south Delta, represented by the Victoria region and the Grant Line and Old region.
+In contrast, both the OCAP flow reductions and the gate operations make flows on the Old River less negative (Figure 65).
+Therefore fewer particles/fish are drawn from Franks Tract and the San Joaquin near Old River under these scenarios than the historical scenarios.
+The Old River region shows decreases in the predicted fish density as a result of OCAP flow limitations.
+The predicted densities are decreased further as a result of the optimized gate operations.
+Both Middle River, where density is increased as a result of gate operations, and Old River, where density is decreased as a result of gate operations, serve as transport corridors to the "far" south Delta, represented by the Victoria region and the Grant Line and Old region.
 The gate operations make the Middle River corridor the dominant corridor of transport to the "far" south Delta.
-In the Grant Line and Old region, the net effect of the 2-gate operations is increased percent entrainment.
+The net effect of the gate operations in the Victoria region and the Grant Line and Old region is decreased density.

-The percent of particles from each source region that is entrained is shown in Figure 68.
+The decreased predicted density in these south Delta regions results in decreased predicted entrainment as a result of OCAP flow limitations.
+The gate operations have a smaller influence on the total entrainment in 2004, slightly decreasing the total entrainment in this simulation period.
+The number of particles from each source region that are entrained is shown in Figure 66.
+In regions with non-zero hatching the variability of predicted fish entrainment among scenarios is generally similar to the percent of particles entrained (Figure 66).
+Entrainment from the south Delta and central Delta sources is decreased by the optimized gate operations, while entrainment from the Upper Sacramento River region increases as a result of gate operations.
 Considering a broad area of the central and southern Delta, the gate operations provide significant reduction in the "unscaled" entrainment over the course of the simulation.
-Time series of percent cumulative entrainment from the "unscaled" particle tracking results are shown in Figure 79, based on a volume weighted average from the individual regional entrainment for "SJR near confluence," "SJR near False River," "SJR at Old River," "Franks Tract," "South Fork Mokelumne," "Disappointment," "Middle," and "Old".
+Time series of percent cumulative entrainment from the "unscaled" particle tracking results are shown in Figure 70, based on a volume weighted average from the individual regional entrainment for "SJR near confluence," "SJR near False River," "SJR at Old River," "Franks Tract," "South Fork Mokelumne," "Disappointment," "Middle," and "Old".
 The gate operation reduces cumulative entrainment relative to the corresponding OCAP simulations by approximately 50%.
-Note that this regional average does not include the "Upper Mokelumne" or "Upper SAC" regions, where the 2-gate operations result in increased entrainment relative to OCAP flow restrictions alone.
-It is essential to recognize that the importance of decreasing or increasing entrainment in a given region depends on the hatching that occurs in that region.